react-native-google-signin/google-signin/README.md

 #### `addScopes(options: { scopes: Array<string> })`

-This is an iOS-only method (resolves to `null` on Android).
+This is an iOS-only method (calls `getCurrentUser()` on Android) that resolves with `null` or `userInfo` object.
 When calling `signIn` on iOS, only basic profile scopes (email, profile, openid) are requested.
 If you want access to more scopes, use this call.
 Read more about this [here](https://github.com/google/GoogleSignIn-iOS/issues/23).

 Example: